osct/openaccessrepository/docs/oar-shibboleth.rst

-Added new method into ``/opt/invenio/lib/python/invenio/webuser.py``
+Add a new method into ``/opt/invenio/lib/python/invenio/webuser.py``

 ::